AMWA-TV/nmos-testing/ReadMe.md

+>**Work in Progress!!** We intend to contribute this back under the AMWA GitHub organisation once it reaches an initial usable state.

 # Riedel NMOS Test Tool

 This tool creates a simple web service to test against the JTNM February 2018 "Dirty Hands" NMOS checklist.